Who can challenge a Will?

 - Are the testator’s intentions clear?

-- Did the testator have the mental capacity to understand what he/she was doing?
+- Did the testator have the mental capacity to understand what s/he was doing?

 - Was a claimant partially or fully dependant on the deceased excluded from a Will?

 Where possible, Will disputes are resolved through a settlement agreement or mediation.
-This prevents the matter going to Court which reduces legal costs, brings earlier resolution and preserves family relationships.
+This prevents the matter going to Court which reduces legal costs, brings about earlier resolution, and preserves family relationships.

 Sometimes, however, going to Court cannot be avoided.

-The total cost of a contested Will claim depends on how long it takes to resolve a claim: either by negotiation or mediation before or after the dispute reaches Court; or after a long drawn out application to the Supreme Court.
-Each case is different.
+The total cost of a contested Will claim depends on how long it takes to resolve a claim.

 If you successfully contest the validity of a Will, the court will ‘set aside’ the Will.
-This has the legal effect of making it as though the will has never existed.
+This has the legal effect of making it as though the Will has never existed.
 None of the provisions will be applied and the estate will be distributed according to the second-to-last will, if one exists.
-If no other will exists or can be found, the laws of ‘intestate succession’ apply (Intestacy is the state of having died without a will).
-Those laws mandate how an estate is to be divided.
-Provision is made for certain relatives and dependants, regardless of the wishes of the deceased.
+If no other Will exists or can be found, the laws of ‘intestate succession’ (i.e. having died without a Will) mandate how an estate is to be divided.
+Provision is made for certain relatives and dependents, regardless of the wishes of the deceased.